If you are thinking about forming a business, one of the first things that you will have to decide is what type of entity it should be.

 The default tax classification for an LLC can be changed by filing two IRS Forms, Entity Classification Election.

-This form allows a multi-member LLC to elect to be taxed, S, or C corporation.
+This form allows a multi-member LLC to elect to be a tax, S, or C corporation.
 To make an S Corp tax election, LLCs have to file Form 1553 (Corporation Income Tax Return), while C corporation tax treatment can be made through Form 8832.

 Corporate income is subject to double taxation, so multi-member LLC members are taxed individually.